 10 Rules of Customer Service for Small Businesses

 In today’s competitive market, providing good customer service is more important than ever for businesses services that want to survive.
 The global marketplace has made it possible for consumers to have more choices of businesses to patronize than at an any other time in history.
-Businesses that fail the customer service test frequently find that their customers are going elsewhere.
+At the same time, there has never been a higher level of expectation from those consumers.
+They already expect that level from the big companies they do business with like Amazon, Wal-Mart, Target and Best Buy.
+But even small companies can provide superior customer service and meet those high expectations.
+It takes a dedicated effort and a businesses that fail the customer service test frequently find that their customers are going elsewhere.

-9. Train your staff well in customer service techniques.
+Train your staff well in customer service techniques.
 If you routinely hire very young people, keep in mind that they may not yet possess good customer service skills.
 Arguing with customers is counter productive.
 Although customers aren’t actually always right, it’s best to focus on a solution when a disagreement occurs.

 If you’re looking for a partner to help you grow your business, look no further than our answering service.
 For only $39 per month cheap answering service, we can help you bridge the gap between big and small business.
 We’ll work together to make your business more efficient and help you grow your customer base.
 Contact us today to get started!